 Why food safety is important in the food industry?

 Food safety refers to the handling, processing and storing of raw-materials and ingredients in a safe and healthy manner that keeps consumers free of foodborne illness.
-Food security covers and follows a host of processes starting from on-farm production right through to processing, distributing, and storing through to selecting, preparing, and consuming food.
+Food security covers and follows a host of processes starting from on-farm production right through to processing, distributing, and storing through to selecting, preparing, and consuming meals.
 Safety is therefore critical, whether at home or in an establishment that deals with food.
-Failure to observe safe production of food can potentially result in an outbreak of a foodborne illness, which endangers life, and in the case of food businesses, harms their long-term brand reputation, essentialy reducing profits and as a result could cause the business to shut down.
+Failure to observe safe production of food can potentially result in an outbreak of a foodborne illness, which endangers life, and in the case of catering businesses, harms their long-term brand reputation, essentialy reducing profits and as a result could cause the business to shut down.

-Food safety is important for a number of financial and ethical reasons.
+Safety is important for a number of financial and ethical reasons.

 Protects food processors

-Food security also protects establishments that process and manufacture foods from product recalls due to food safety concerns and contaminated products being released into the market.
+Food security also protects establishments that process and manufacture foods from product recalls due to safety concerns and contaminated products being released into the market.
 Upon discovering safety defects, they can disrupt the operations of the business and subject them to a costly product recall.
 Food safety also ensures that your business can run uninterrupted for example by lawsuits and fines due to food safety concerns.
 It also ensures complete acceptance of your businessess’ products by customers and helps a business build a strong and healthy reputation.

 Reduces loss of income